Domain Generalization in-the-Wild: Disentangling Classification from Domain-Aware Representations: CLIP-DCA: Disentangling Classification from Enhanced Domain-Aware Representations

 \section{CLIP-DCA: Disentangling Classification from Enhanced Domain-Aware Representations}

-The previous sections have highlighted the complexity of evaluating domain generalization in foundational models like CLIP.
-In light of this, we propose a novel finetuning approach, CLIP-DCA (\textbf{D}isentangling \textbf{C}lassification from enhanced domain \textbf{A}ware representations), designed to improve robustness by balancing the trade-off between domain invariance and knowledge retention.
+To address the challenges of DG in-the-wild, we introduce CLIP-DCA (\textbf{D}isentangling \textbf{C}lassification from enhanced domain \textbf{A}ware representations), a finetuning method designed to improve robustness on genuinely unseen data.